-- 3. Those in attendance will be at least 21 years of age; - 4.
-Those over the age of 21 will be identified by the use of a wristband, hand stamp, etc. - 5.
-Food and nonalcoholic beverages will be served; - 6.
-The sale/serving of alcoholic beverages will be discontinued at least one hour before the event ends; - 7.
-Proper campus supervision is provided in areas where alcohol is served/sold. - ii.
-Alcohol permit forms are available in the office of the Vice President for Student Life and must be submitted at least 10 working days prior to the event. - D. Sanctions For Students Violating This Policy - a.
-Sanctions of the University Substance Abuse Policy will be determined by the severity of the violations and their impact on the community for first, second, and third violations.
-Students who violate the Notre Dame of Maryland University Substance Abuse Policy may be subject, but are not limited, to the following sanctions: - i.
-First Offense Alcohol Misuse: Possible sanctions include, but are not limited to, an alcohol-related health assessment, participation in an alcohol education program, and other appropriate conduct sanctions, including, but not limited to, probation, visitation restriction, etc. - ii.
-Second Offense Alcohol Misuse: Required alcohol-related assessment, mandatory attendance at an alcohol education program, notification of parents or legal guardians of students under 21, and other conduct sanctions as deemed appropriate, including, but not limited to, restitution, fines, probation, residence hall suspension, etc. - iii.
+Sanctions for Students Violating this Policy

+Sanctions for violation of the Notre Dame of Maryland University Substance Abuse Policy will be determined by the severity of the violations and their impact on the community for first, second and third violations.
+Students who violate the Notre Dame of Maryland University Substance Abuse Policy may be subject to, but are not limited, to the following sanctions:

+- a.
+First Offense Alcohol Misuse: Possible sanctions include, but are not limited to, an alcohol-related health assessment, participation in an alcohol education program, and other appropriate conduct sanctions, including, but not limited to, probation, visitation restriction, etc. - b.
+Second Offense Alcohol Misuse: Required alcohol-related assessment, mandatory attendance at an alcohol education program, notification of parents or legal guardians of students under 21, and other conduct sanctions as deemed appropriate, including, but not limited to, restitution, fines, probation, residence hall suspension, etc. - c.
 Third Offense Alcohol Misuse: Required attendance at the six-session alcohol education program or other community-based alcohol education program, notification of parents or legal guardians of students under 21, and other conduct sanctions as may be deemed appropriate, including, but not limited to restrictions, probation, suspension or expulsion.

-b.
-Controlled or Illegal Drugs

-- i.
-A student who has violated the Substance Abuse Policy through the illegal possession, use, sale, manufacture, dispensation, or distribution of any drug, narcotic or controlled substance, whether on or off campus, is subject to immediate suspension or expulsion. - E. Assistance Program Referrals - a.
-The University recommends that individuals who have a drug or alcohol abuse problem seek professional help.
-The Counseling Center provides education, assessment, individual counseling and behavioral methods to address problem areas, and can assist individuals in identifying referrals, treatment programs and other community services. - b.
-The following agencies may be contacted to identify assistance programs offered in the community:
+Controlled or Illegal Drugs - A student who has violated the Substance Abuse Policy through the illegal possession, use, sale, manufacture, dispensation, or distribution of any drug, narcotic or controlled substance, whether on or off campus, is subject to immediate suspension or expulsion.

+Appeal to the Dean